mebishalnapit/creative-blog/readme.md

 * HTML5 Shiv by Alexander Farkas, Jonathan Neal | MIT/GPL2 Licensed
 * FitVids by Chris Coyier and Paravel | WTFPL Licensed
 * JQuery Advanced News Ticker by Valentin Ledrapier(risq) | GPL Licensed
-* Magnific-Popup by Dmitry Semenov | MIT Licensed
+* Magnific Popup by Dmitry Semenov | MIT Licensed
 * Stickyjs by Anthony Garand | MIT Licensed
 * Other custom js files are our own creation and is licensed under the same license as this theme.